bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 .. note::
   We had to add the whole dictionary in group_vars/slaves/myship.yml.
   This is due to the **replace** hash_behaviour of Ansible, as the **merge** version is deprecated.
-If you wish to avoid having to replace all variables like here, try to avoid massive dictionaries when not needed.
+To avoid having to replace all variables like here, try to avoid massive dictionaries when not needed.

-Perfect.
-Remember the pizza in Vocabulary section.
-Ansible just flatten the whole inventory, using precedence, and you obtain variables.
+Ansible flattens the whole inventory, using precedence to obtain variables.

-Last point for this part, remember that in variable’s precedence, extra_vars is level 22 and always win, so adding extra vars when executing Ansible later will allow us to force variables at execution time for testing purposes or just because we need it.
+Last point for this part, remember that in variables precedence, extra_vars is level 22 and always win, so adding extra vars when executing Ansible later will allow us to force variables at execution time for testing purposes or just because we need it.